-The NSW Data & Information Custodianship Policy directs the development, and implementation of data and information custodianship roles and responsibilities.
+The NSW Data & Information Custodianship Policy directs the development and implementation of data and information custodianship roles and responsibilities.
 It also includes a Custodianship Model that sets out specific data and information roles.
-While the use of a standardised model can be a key enabler of cross-agency collaboration and data sharing, in practice it is recognised that many variants of this model exist across government.
-This is because how agencies assign roles across an organisation tend to depend on many factors - most importantly, the data maturity and size of the agency.
+While the use of a standardised model can be a key enabler of cross-agency collaboration, in practice it is recognised that many variants of this model exist across the NSW Government.
+This is because how agencies assign roles across an organisation tends to depend on many factors - most importantly, the data maturity and size of the agency.

 To ensure this Toolkit meets agency needs, outlined below is an adapted version of the Custodianship Model.
 The adapted model is specific to data (i.e. excludes information management) and describes the roles in functional terms rather than using traditional role titles (e.g. Data Custodian, Data Steward, Data Owner, Data Sponsor).
-The purpose of this is to ensure that people are assigned responsibility for undertaking these functions, and to allow agencies to assign these functions in ways that work for them, rather than trying to standardise roles across government.
+The purpose of this is to ensure that people are assigned responsibility for undertaking these functions, and to allow agencies to assign these functions in ways that work for them.